 And please don’t say ‘nope’.

-OK, I am sure that you can gather from what I have said so far, that ‘Joe Kidd’ is somewhat unpredictable movie.
+OK, I am sure that you can gather from what I have said so far that ‘Joe Kidd’ is a somewhat unpredictable movie.
 But is that a good thing or a bad thing?
 Hmm?
-Depends on what floats your boat I suppose.
-Personally speaking, it was a ‘so-so’ film – Clint’s in it – and he does his best to make this film enjoyable.
-However, enjoyable is a relative term where this film is concerned.
+Depends on what floats your boat, I suppose.
+Personally speaking, I'd say it was a ‘so-so’ film – Clint’s in it – and he does his best to make this film enjoyable.
+However, enjoyable is a relative term when it comes to this film.

-Its just a bit too simple in approach overall, with all the actors – whom are great by the way – restrained by the linier storyline, and the rigid structure that this film brings along with it.
+On the whole, it's just a bit too simple in its approach, with all the actors – who are great by the way – restrained by the linear storyline and the rigid structure that this film brings along with it.

-Now please understand that I am a big Clint Eastwood fan, and I do like everything he does – even if she starred in a poxy soap commercial.
-It’s just that I found this movie to be a bit mannered in places, and did not really float my boat contextually.
+Now try to understand that I am a big Clint Eastwood fan, and I do like everything he does – even if he starred in a poxy soap commercial.
+It’s just that I found this movie to be a bit mannered in places, and contextually, it did not really float my boat.

-Still, to juxtapose this stance, there are a number of things about this film, which I did like.
-Firstly, as I have said before, all the actors do put on a show - and are able to splash a bit of charm onto the proceedings to boot.
-Secondly, it is a very pretty film - with some scenes picture perfect to put on anybody’s computer screen.
-Thirdly, there is a message in this film - one pertaining to land-rights, and the unjust of the few to the committal of the many.
-And fourthly, Lalo Schifrin's musical score is very similar to his latter work on ‘Enter the Dragon’ - which is a good thing in my book.
+To juxtapose this stance, there are several things about this film that I did like.
+Firstly, as I have said before, all the actors put on a great show as they splashed a bit of charm onto these proceedings.
+Secondly, it is a very pretty film, with some scenes picture perfect to put on anybody’s computer screen.
+Thirdly, there is a message in this film, one pertaining to land rights and the injustice of the few to the detriment of the many.
+And fourthly, Lalo Schifrin's musical score is very similar to his latter work on ‘Enter the Dragon’, which is a good thing in my book.

-Overall, though, ‘Joe Kidd’ is a not bad early seventies western, and is well worth a watch if you like Clint Eastwood, Robert Duvall, John Saxon, or westerns in general.
+Overall, though, ‘Joe Kidd’ isn't a bad early seventies western, and it's well worth a watch if you like Clint Eastwood, Robert Duvall, John Saxon, or westerns in general.

 So-so movie – needs a remake.